Arches National Park Delicate Arch

 Tip #8: Go Stargazing

-Arches National Park has some of the darkest skies in the entire United States.
-Arches National Park has even become certified as an International Dark Sky Park.
+Arches National Park has some of the darkest skies in the entire United States, so don’t forget to visit at night!
+It has even become certified as an International Dark Sky Park.
 If you want to see the Milky Way, plan to spend at least one evening in the park.
 (And if you like astrophotography, don’t forget to bring your gear!)
 Rangers even occasionally lead stargazing talks, so see if that’s an option during your visit.

 Tip #9: Locate the Restrooms